Tommy DeCarlo: Life and career

-Decarlo (band)
+DECARLO

-DeCarlo formed the band Decarlo (stylized DECARLO) with his son Tommy DeCarlo Jr. in 2012.
+DeCarlo formed the band Decarlo (stylized DECARLO) with his son, guitarist Tommy DeCarlo Jr. in 2012.

-The band signed a deal with Frontier Records Srl in October 2018 and released their first album on January 24, 2020, called Lightning Strikes Twice which earned them a featured article in Billboard Magazine as 2020 Grammy Contenders.
+The band signed a deal with Frontier Records Srl in October 2018 and released their first album on January 24, 2020, called Lightning Strikes Twice which earned them a featured article in Billboard as 2020 Grammy Award contenders.

 The title track "Lightning Strikes Twice" was released on October 28, 2019, the second single "There She Goes" was released on November 21, 2019, and the third and final single "A Better Day" was released on January 8, 2020.
-In 2022, DeCarlo signed a second record deal with Frontier Records for Dancing In The Moonlight (released December 2022.)
-DeCarlo is currently touring the U.S. and Canada with his son and guitarist Tommy DeCarlo Jr. and bassist Payton Velligan as part as a national touring act.
+In 2022, DeCarlo signed a second record deal, this time a solo contract, with Frontier Records for Dancing in the Moonlight (released December 2022).
+DeCarlo recently toured the U.S. and Canada with his son and guitarist Tommy DeCarlo Jr.

+Death

+DeCarlo was diagnosed with brain cancer in September 2025.
+He died in Charlotte, North Carolina, on March 9, 2026, at the age of 60.
+Coincidentally, DeCarlo died 19 years to the day after Boston's original lead singer, Brad Delp.

+Personal life

+DeCarlo and his wife Annie had two children.